NaszvadiG/cim-xa/README.md

 A database connection string configuration for Idiorm is located in application/config/idiorm.php which you may include in your controller constructor, otherwise Idiom expects it coded inline.
 This string must reflect your database server attributes as described in the Idiorm documentation.
 To use Grocery CRUD requires defining CodeIgniter's database connection in application/config/database.php.
-IMPORTANT: If sessions are needed then PHP sessions should be used instead of CodeIgniter's.
+IMPORTANT: If sessions are needed then PHP or Zend sessions should be used instead of CodeIgniter's.
 IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>

 THERE IS A SMALL SAMPLE CONTROLLER in application/controllers/site.php including examples of both Savant and CodeIgniter view usage.